-- 2.3 Transferable securities and approved money market instruments held within a Subfund must be: - (a) admitted to or dealt in on an eligible market within paragraph 3.3 or 3.4 or dealt in on an eligible market within paragraph 3.3(b), recently issued transferable securities (provided that the terms of issue include an undertaking that application will be made to be admitted to an eligible market and such admission is secured within a year of issue), or approved money-market instruments not admitted to or dealt in on an eligible market which satisfy the requirements of paragraph 10.3; - (b) not more than 10% in value of the Scheme Property of a Sub-fund is to consist of transferable securities and approved money market instruments that do not fall within sub-paragraph (a) above. - 2.4 The requirements on spread and investment in transferable securities does not apply until the expiry of a period of six months after the date of which the authorisation order of the Sub-fund takes effect (or on which any initial offer period commenced, if later) provided that the requirement to maintain prudent spread of risk in paragraph 2.3 is complied with during such period.
+- 11.1 Transferable securities and approved money market instruments held within a Subfund must be: - (a) admitted to or dealt in on an eligible market within paragraph 12.3 or 12.4 or dealt in on an eligible market within paragraph 12.3(b), recently issued transferable securities (provided that the terms of issue include an undertaking that application will be made to be admitted to an eligible market and such admission is secured within a year of issue), or approved money-market instruments not admitted to or dealt in on an eligible market which satisfy the requirements of paragraph 12.3;

-2.5 Each Sub-fund may invest in units of other collective investment schemes, deposits or derivatives, or replicate an index subject to each Sub-fund's Appendix.
-Such investments are to be made in accordance with the COLL Sourcebook.

-3. Eligible markets regime: purpose

-- 3.1 To protect investors the markets on which investments of a Sub-fund are dealt in or traded on should be of an adequate quality ("eligible") at the time of acquisition of the investment and until it is sold. - 3.2 Where a market ceases to be eligible, investments on that market cease to be approved securities.
-A 10% restriction on investing in non approved securities applies and exceeding this limit because a market ceases to be eligible will generally be regarded as an inadvertent breach. - 3.3 A market is eligible for the purposes of the rules if it is: - (a) a regulated market as defined in the FCA Handbook; or - (b) a market in an EEA State which is regulated, operates regularly and is open to the public. - 3.4 A market not falling within paragraph 3.3 of this Appendix is eligible for the purposes of COLL 5 if: - (a) the ACD, after consultation and notification with the Depositary, decides that market is appropriate for investment of, or dealing in, the Scheme Property; - (b) the market is included in a list in the Prospectus; and - (c) the Depositary has taken reasonable care to determine that: - (i) adequate custody arrangements can be provided for the investment dealt in on that market; and - (ii) all reasonable steps have been taken by the ACD in deciding whether that market is eligible. - 3.5 In paragraph 3.4(a), a market must not be considered appropriate unless it is regulated, operates regularly, is recognised, is open to the public, is adequately liquid and has adequate arrangements for unimpeded transmission of income and capital to or for the order of investors.
+- (b) not more than 10% in value of the Scheme Property of a Sub-fund is to consist of transferable securities and approved money market instruments that do not fall within sub-paragraph (a) above. - 11.2 The requirements on spread and investment in transferable securities does not apply until the expiry of a period of six months after the date of which the authorisation order of the Sub-fund takes effect (or on which any initial offer period commenced, if later) provided that the requirement to maintain prudent spread of risk in paragraph 2.3 is complied with during such period. - 11.3 Each Sub-fund may invest in units of other collective investment schemes, deposits or derivatives, or replicate an index subject to each Sub-fund's Appendix.
+Such investments are to be made in accordance with the COLL Sourcebook. - 12.
+Eligible markets regime: purpose and requirements - 12.1 To protect investors the markets on which investments of a Sub-fund are dealt in or traded on should be of an adequate quality ("eligible") at the time of acquisition of the investment and until it is sold. - 12.2 Where a market ceases to be eligible, investments on that market cease to be approved securities.
+A 10% restriction on investing in non approved securities applies and exceeding this limit because a market ceases to be eligible will generally be regarded as an inadvertent breach. - 12.3 A market is eligible for the purposes of the rules if it is: - (a) a regulated market as defined in the FCA Handbook; or - (b) a market in the United Kingdom or an EEA State which is regulated, operates regularly and is open to the public. - 12.4 A market not falling within paragraph 12.3 of this Appendix is eligible for the purposes of COLL 5 if: - (a) the ACD, after consultation and notification with the Depositary, decides that market is appropriate for investment of, or dealing in, the Scheme Property; - (b) the market is included in a list in the Prospectus; and - (c) the Depositary has taken reasonable care to determine that: - 12.4.1.1 adequate custody arrangements can be provided for the investment dealt in on that market; and - 12.4.1.2 all reasonable steps have been taken by the ACD in deciding whether that market is eligible. - 12.5 In paragraph 12.4(a), a market must not be considered appropriate unless it is regulated, operates regularly, is recognised, is open to the public, is adequately liquid and has adequate arrangements for unimpeded transmission of income and capital to or for the order of investors.

-4. Spread: general
+13. Spread: general